rohiljain2/algorithmic_trading/README.md

    python main.py
    ```

-3. When prompted, select the mode:
-   - **1** for market scan: The bot will scan the S&P 500 for top investment opportunities.
+3. The bot will automatically scan the S&P 500 for the top 5 investment opportunities and display the results, including Monte Carlo simulation metrics.
-   - **2** for live trading: (This feature can be implemented in the future.)

 ## Output